Nick-Damico/local-ski-report-cli-gem/README.md

 TODO:
 * Expand this gem to include Regions outside of the USA
-* Add Additional columns to table,
+* Add Additional columns to report to expand upon information.
 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.